 The myth about car colour is one of the oldest myths about car insurance.
 It goes that cars with ‘loud’ colours (like red) are more likely to get stolen than cars with discreet colours, such as grey or white.
 Others say some car colours are more noticeable on the road so less likely to be involved in a crash.

-At PD, we calculate your rate based on factors such as driving record of the driver/s, car make and safety features, and how much it will cost to repair or replace the car in the event of an accident.
+At PD, we calculate your rate based on factors such as driving record of the driver/s, car make and safety features.
+We also look at how much it will cost to repair or replace the car in the event of an accident.

 “My Insurance Will Cover Mechanical Repairs.”